 Use in Cancer

-Pegfilgrastim is approved to reduce the chance of infection in patients with:
+Pegfilgrastim is approved to reduce the chance of infection in adults and children with:

 More About Pegfilgrastim